hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 to the instance (it is mounted by default), we use instead an isolated `/tmp` inside the instance where index.html has been copied.

-You can confirm in the terminal that the web service is up with
+You can confirm in the terminal that the web service is up using `curl` as
 ```bash
 curl http://localhost:8850
 ```